-32. ACQUISITION OF BUSINESS
+30. ACQUISITION OF ASSETS

-On 4 October 2019, the Group entered into an agreement for acquisition of entire equity interest in Win Everest Holdings Limited ("Win Everest") and its subsidiary, which is s principally engaged in supply of self-cultivated grapes for winery business and provision of short stay accommodation service and has a vineyard located in the Margaret River region in Australia.
-The acquisition of Win Everest was completed on 3 January 2020.
-The consideration for the Win Everest was HK\$60,000,000, which will be satisfied as to (i) HK\$5,000,000 by cash; (ii) HK\$17,640,000 by the issue and allotment of the 63,000,000 Consideration Shares at the Issue Price of HK\$0.28 per Consideration Share; and (iii) HK\$37,360,000 by issue of the Promissory Note.
+On 25 August 2022, the Company entered into an agreement for the acquisition of entire equity interest in Rainbow Fountain International Limited ("Rainbow Fountain") and its subsidiary, which is principally engaged in supply of self-cultivated grapes for winery business and owns a vineyard located in Margaret River region in Western Australia.
+The acquisition was completed on 27 October 2022.
+The Consideration for the acquisition was HK\$28,000,000, which was satisfied as to (i) HK\$10,500,000 by cash; and (ii) HK\$17,500,000 by way of issuing 117,000,000 ordinary shares.